Was it ethical?

 To conclude this first part, I will say that having “bad manners” as a photographer is okay because we wouldn’t take anything risky if we bring manners into it and couldn’t show true-life situations if every time we stopped and didn’t capture the image.
 Taking this point of view, you could say that Jacques Henri Lartigue was ahead of his time.

 Digging a Little Deeper into the Ethics of Photography

-So far I have only scratched the surface as ethics go and I must admit it is not something that I have put much thought into.
+So far, I have only scratched the surface as ethics go, and I must admit it is not something that I have put much thought into.
 On assignment two, my original idea was to show the homeless that live in and around Manchester.
 I caught the train to Manchester, arriving at Piccadilly train station which is just a short walk to Piccadilly Gardens.
-I began taking pictures of some of the street people and as soon as I started I had a bad feeling, but I continued anyhow.
+I began taking pictures of some of the street people and as soon as I started, I had a bad feeling, but I continued anyway.
 I did ask some for permission and gave them a pound if they were begging.
-I got a strong set of pictures, but I still had that feeling as if I was doing something wrong.
-I am sure if I were a reporter that was being paid for the images, the compensation would have overcome my bad feeling, especially if the pictures were used for the good of the street people.
+I got a robust set of pictures, but I still had that feeling as if I was doing something wrong.
+I am sure if I were a reporter that was being paid for the images, the compensation would have overcome my lousy feeling, mainly if the pictures were used for the good of the street people.

 This brings me to the question “When is it ok to take pictures, even if legal?”
 I have put my previous feelings to one side for this assignment to try to explain and ask the question.

 Was I wrong to not use my original images for Assignment Two because of bad feelings or guilt?